Nana Asmaʼu: Poet

 Among her more than 60 surviving works written over 40 years, Nana Asmaʾu left behind a large body of poetry in Arabic, the Fula language, and Hausa, all written in the Arabic script.
 Many of these are historical narratives, but they also include elegies, laments, and admonitions.
+Her poetry often analysed social conflicts, religious reforms, and leadership ethics.
 Her poems of guidance became tools for teaching the founding principles of the Caliphate.
 Asmaʾu also collaborated closely with Muhammed Bello, the second Caliph.
 Her works include and expand upon the dan Fodio's strong emphasis on women leaders and women's rights within the community ideals of the Sunnah and Islamic law.

 Women's education

 The surviving written works by Asmaʾu are related to Islamic education.
 For much of her adult life, she was responsible for women's religious education.
 Starting around 1830, she created a cadre of women teachers called jajiss, who travelled throughout the Caliphate educating women in the students' homes.
 In turn, each of these jajis used the writings of Nana Asmaʾu and other Sufi scholars, usually through recited mnemonics and poetry, to train crops of learned women called the ƴan-taru, or "those who congregate together, the sisterhood."
 To each jaji she bestowed a malfa, a hat and traditional ceremonial symbol of office of the Hausa animist priestesses in Gobir, tied with a red turban.
 The jajis thus became symbols of the new state, the new order, and of Islamic learning even outside women's communities.
+The network also: